 Official 7 Day National Weather Service Forecast (CAZ017)

-Today: Partly cloudy in the morning then clearing.
-Patchy fog early in the morning.
-Highs 53 to 59.
-Northwest winds 10 to 20 mph with gusts to around 30 mph.
+Wednesday: Partly cloudy in the morning then clearing.
+Highs 79 to 87.
+Northwest winds up to 10 mph.

 Product Disclaimer